Vital-Vuillaume/Interactive-Carousel-for-Cesco-Leak/README.md

 ## Credits

-This project was created by the AsterJDM organization of Cesco-Link.
+This project was created by the AsterJDM organization of Cesco-Leak.
 Feel free to check out our [GitHub profile](https://github.com/AsterJDM/Cesco-Leak) for other interesting projects.

 ## Contribution